What is Volatility and

 Other similar indexes include the Cboe Short Term Volatility Index (VXSTSM), which mirrors the nine day expected volatility of the S&P 500 Index, the Cboe S&P 500 3 Month Volatility Index (VXVSM), and the Cboe S&P 500 6 Month Volatility Index (VXMTSM).
 Products based on other market indexes include the Nasdaq-100 Volatility Index (VXNSM), the Cboe DJIA Volatility Index (VXDSM) which is the Wall Street’s Dow Jones, and the Cboe Russell 2000 Volatility Index (RVXSM).
 Instead, investors can take a position in VIX futures or options contracts, or through VIX based exchange traded products (ETP) such as exchange traded funds (ETFs).

-Active traders who employ their own trading strategies as well as advanced algorithms use VIX values to price the derivatives which are based on high beta stocks.
+Active traders in South Africa who employ their own trading strategies as well as advanced algorithms use VIX values to price the derivatives which are based on high beta stocks.
 Beta represents the move size of a particular stock price in regards to the move in a wider market index.
-Traders investing through options of such high beta stocks utilize the VIX volatility values in appropriate proportion to correctly price their options trades.
+South Africa traders investing through options of such high beta stocks utilize the VIX volatility values in appropriate proportion to correctly price their options trades.
 For traders in equity, the VIX is a very good and sound measure of risk in the markets.
 It gives these intraday traders and short term trades an idea of whether the volatility is going up or going down in the market.

 Do you want to learn how to trade the VIX but you don’t know how and where to start trading the VIX?

 Most people approaching the stock market for the first time are wary just listening to the various forex terminologies and the first step becomes hard to take because they may think that forex is destined only to professional traders.